the-drunk-coder/megra.rs/changelogs/megra_0_0_7.md

 * allow usage of stereo samples
 * ambisonic-binaural sources (samples only)
 * `pear` with `dur` event is now applied to first transition
+* state preservation for named generator processors
+* optional id for `every`